pje/WavTap/README.md

 ## WavTap

-capture whatever your mac is playing—as simply as a screenshot
+globally capture whatever your mac is playing—as simply as a screenshot

 ![](https://img.skitch.com/20120902-maqsi6d787xi8day76ryiuuje.jpg)